Bargor/Bargor.github.io/_posts/2021-01-02-Comparison-of-3d-math-libraries.md

 movaps      xmmword ptr [res],xmm0
 ```

-GLM and Mathfu implementations weren't vectorized by the compiler and I consider them uninteresing and won't comment on their assembly.
+GLM and Mathfu implementations weren't vectorized by the compiler and I consider them uninteresting and won't comment on their assembly.

 GCC didn't vectorized GLM code, for GLM SIMD and Mango produced: